Egors01/DuplexDiscovereR/README.md

 ## Getting started

-See the tutorial by loading package vignette
+Package tutorial is avaliable on [Bioconductor](https://www.bioconductor.org/packages/release/bioc/vignettes/DuplexDiscovereR/inst/doc/DuplexDiscovereR.html)

+It can be loaded from R by

 ```r
 browseVigenttes("DuplexDiscovereR")
 ```

 ## Citataion

 *Not avaliable before paper publication*